LorenzoZaccagnini/old-lorenzozaccagnini.github.io/content/pages/about.md

 ---
-title: "Who is Lorenzo 'Thorrwulf' Zaccagnini "
+title: "About"
 date: 2022-08-16T00:03:47+02:00
 ---

+## Who is Lorenzo 'Thorrwulf' Zaccagnini

 Smart contract auditor and cryptography nerd, follow me on my Twitch channel Thorrwulf.
 It's possible to contact me on Telegram at [@Thorrwulf](https://t.me/Thorrwulf).